digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

 Rotating Canton Node Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Canton supports rotation of node keys (signing and encryption) during live
+Canton supports the rotation of node keys (signing and encryption) during live
 operation through its topology management.
 In order to ensure continuous
 operation, the new key is added first and then the previous key is removed.

-For participant nodes, domain nodes, and domain topology managers, the
+For participant nodes, sync domain nodes, and sync domain topology managers, the
 nodes can rotate their keys directly using their own identity manager with
 the following command for example: